 \subsection{Ablation Study}

-\textbf{Base Model Scaling.} Table~\ref{tab:screenspot_results_scaling} (GUI grounding) report results for three Qwen‐VL backbones with different parameter count (2B, 3B, and 7B).
-Our two-stage method delivers consistent gains across most model sizes and noise levels.
-Interestingly, we find that larger backbones derive the greatest benefit from the two–stage schedule, showing potential scalability of our approach.
-On ScreenSpot, Qwen2.5-VL-3B gains 4.8\% at 100\% noise and 4.2\% at 50\% noise over the GRPO baseline, while Qwen2-VL-7B records an significantly larger 8.6\% improvement at 50\% noise.

-\textbf{Noisy Data Scaling.} To further investigate the impact of noisy data on GRPO training, we fixed 500 right samples and added 50 wrong samples each time to train models.
-In Table \ref{tab:ablation_add_noise}, we see that when there are 100 wrong samples adding to 500 right samples, it achieves the best performance.
-After that, the accuracy starts to drop.
-Our two-stage method maintains 81.4-81.8\% accuracy across noise levels, demonstrating superior stability.
-The noise effect is most pronounced for entropy maximization at +50 samples (82.2\%), but degrades with additional noise.
-Our method's consistent performance confirms that phased entropy optimization effectively harnesses additional data benefits while mitigating its risks.

-\textbf{Entropy Training Dynamics.} For our proposed two-stage entropy optimization method, Figure \ref{entropy_trend} illustrates the evolution of token-level entropy during training.
-During Phase 1 (steps 0-800), entropy increases steadily to 400\% of initial value, confirming effective exploration.
-The transition to Phase 2 (steps 800-1000) triggers rapid entropy reduction, stabilizing at 20\% of peak value after 900 steps.
+\textbf{Training Dynamics of Entropy.} For our proposed two-stage entropy-guided optimization method, Figure \ref{entropy_trend} illustrates the training dynamics of token-level entropy.
+During Phase 1 (steps 0-800), the entropy increases steadily to $\sim$400\% of the initial value, confirming effective exploration.
+The transition to Phase 2 (steps 800-1000) triggers a rapid reduction in entropy, stabilizing at $\sim$20\% \ of the peak value after 900 steps.